Wansbeck Railway: Constructing the Wansbeck Railway

-The authorising Act of the Wansbeck Railway permitted two connecting lines at Morpeth: to the North Eastern Railway station, or by-passing it to join the Blyth and Tyne line south-east of the NER station.
+The Wansbeck Railway Act 1859 permitted two connecting lines at Morpeth: to the North Eastern Railway station, or by-passing it to join the Blyth and Tyne line south-east of the NER station.
 The controlling interest of the NBR and the lack of enthusiasm from the North Eastern Railway decided the Wansbeck Railway directors to make only the Blyth and Tyne connection.
 The Blyth and Tyne line ran eastwards from the NER station, so that the Wansbeck passenger and goods trains had to reverse to reach the Morpeth station.

 The line was opened as far as Scotsgap on 23 July 1862; trains were worked by the North British Railway, although the stub of route was not physically connected to the NBR.

 On 17 July 1862 the North British Company had obtained running powers to Newcastle over the line of the Newcastle and Carlisle Railway from Hexham, as part of a trade-off with the North Eastern Railway.
 This was a better route to Newcastle than over the Wansbeck line, and now the NBR lost interest in the Wansbeck Railway company.
 Running entirely through sparsely populated rural areas, and with the anticipated riches of the Plashetts coal field now being shown to be disappointing, the Wansbeck Railway was suddenly of doubtful commercial value.
 Selling out to the North British Railway seemed to be the only option.

-The North British Railway (Wansbeck and Finances) Act of 21 July 1863 empowered the amalgamation.
+The North British Railway (Wansbeck Railway and Finance) Act 1863 (26 & 27 Vict. c. cxciv) of 21 July 1863 empowered the amalgamation.
 The NBR was already a majority shareholder, so there was no urgency in carrying out the merger, but it was accomplished sometime about March or April 1864.
 The connection with the Border Counties Railway at Reedsmouth had been planned to allow through running from Riccarton towards Morpeth, but that was now inappropriate, and the intended junction faced south instead.
 It is not clear whether Parliamentary sanction for this was obtained.

 The line was opened as far as Knowesgate in October 1863.
 Reedsmouth station was opened for the Border Counties line in November 1864, but the Wansbeck line reached it on 1 May 1865: the Wansbeck Railway was now complete.
 The line had been built as single track, although land had been taken for double track.

 There were three passenger trains each way on the line, with separate goods trains.
 The sparse population did not encourage a more intensive train service.

 The line was worked by train staff and ticket; the block posts intermediately were Scotsgap and Woodburn.
 The system was converted to electric train token in 1890 - 1891.